LorraneMary123/IEEE-LAUNCHPAD/TEMPLATE.md

-# Full Name Lorrane Mary Thomas
+Lorrane Mary Thomas

 ### About Me

-> write about your self I have completed my BCA sixth semester and waiting for the results without any supply in the previous semesters.
+I have completed my BCA sixth semester and waiting for the results without any supply in the previous semesters.
 I have a basic understanding of the web development life cycle.
 I have a better understanding of the basics of languages such as Python,  PHP and frameworks such as Django.
-I have some experience with databases such as MySQL and PostgreSQL .................. (minimum 200 Characters)
+I have some experience with databases such as MySQL and PostgreSQL.

 ## Portfolio Highlights